 - Extra eyeglasses and backup supplies for any visual aids you use.

-- Small first-aid kit with items like ace bandages, Band-Aids, feminine supplies and personal hygiene items.
+- Small first-aid kit with items such as Band-Aids and personal hygiene items.